Council tax communication

 The table below shows the fees, payable on invoice, to be charged for site visit, sampling and analysis.

-Service(Activity) | RBWM charging scheme (Contracted out on behalf of RBWM) |
+Service(Activity) | RBWM Fees (*Activity carried out by Affinity Water on behalf of RBWM subject to addition of VAT) |

 ---|---|

-Risk Assessment (each assessment) | Based on an hourly rate of £52.33. |
+Risk Assessment (each assessment) | Based on an hourly Officer rate of £68.00. |

-Sampling Visit (each visit) | Based on an hourly rate of £37.80. |
+Sampling Visit (each visit) | *Flat rate £80.00. |

 Analysis of Sample for Small Supplies | *Dependant on monitoring suite. |